 Accomplishments: Describe the most outstanding accomplishments of the achievement period.
-Examples of accomplishments can be found at Tab A2.
+Examples of accomplishments can be found at Tab A3.

 - 1. How well the nominee managed the program. - 2.
 The program's technical merits. - 3.
-How well the program supported the military readiness mission. - 4.
+How well the program supported the military readiness mission and how well the program works with range managers. - 4.
 How effectively the nominee disseminated lessons learned to others. - 5.
 The nominee's success in involving base personnel, residents, and the local community in the program.